g-insana/ffdb.py/README_brief.md

 single entries.
 This can be useful when said file needs to also be distributed and employed in its entirety, without limiting its use only via `ffdb`.

+If the container file is compressed with [bgzip](https://www.htslib.org/doc/bgzip.html), then no external utility is needed.

 ## Documentation

 * [GitHub page](https://github.com/g-insana/ffdb.py/)